aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

-c Development guide for s2n-tls
+# Development guide for s2n-tls

 If you are curious about the internals of s2n-tls, or interested in contributing to s2n-tls, this document is for you.
 If instead you are interested in using s2n-tls in an application